NXT TakeOver 36: Storylines

 The event comprised six matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on WWE's weekly television program, NXT.

 On the October 29, 2020, episode of NXT UK, Walter defeated Ilja Dragunov to retain the NXT United Kingdom Championship.
 On the June 24, 2021, episode, Dragunov earned another opportunity to challenge Walter for the championship by defeating Rampage Brown and Joe Coffey in a triple threat match.
 The title match was then scheduled for the July 22 episode of NXT UK.
 A contract signing for the match was held during the July 15 episode, but later that same episode, Walter injured his hand in a backstage altercation.
 It was then announced that the championship match had been postponed.
-During the July 22 episode, NXT executive Triple H, NXT UK producer Shawn Michaels, and NXT General Manager William Regal announced that the NXT United Kingdom Championship match would take place at TakeOver 36.
+During the July 22 episode, NXT executive Paul "Triple H" Levesque, NXT UK producer Shawn Michaels, and NXT General Manager William Regal announced that the NXT United Kingdom Championship match would take place at TakeOver 36.

 After being released from his WWE contract in April 2021, Samoa Joe re-signed with NXT that June.
 Joe made his formal return to the brand during the June 15 episode of NXT under the agreement that he would be the enforcer for NXT General Manager William Regal, as Regal had essentially lost control of the wrestlers.
 Additionally, Joe would not be an active wrestler and could not attack any member of the active roster unless provoked.
 That same episode, Joe came face-to-face with NXT Champion Karrion Kross.
 Over the following month, Kross would attempt to provoke Joe.
-During the July 13 episode, Joe served as the special guest referee for Kross' championship defense.
+During the July 13 episode, Joe served as the special guest referee for Kross's championship defense.
 After Kross retained the title, he attacked Joe.
 The following week, Joe called out Kross, who appeared backstage, showing that he had attacked Regal; Joe headed backstage but Kross retreated in a car when Joe got to Regal.
 On the July 27 episode, Regal had intended to fire Kross for his actions, but Joe had a different plan that Regal accepted.
 Joe resigned as Regal's enforcer, was reinstated as a member of the active roster, and was scheduled to face Kross for the NXT Championship at TakeOver 36, marking Joe's first match since February 2020.